ULHT-SME/project1/README.md

 ## Project Theme Options

-Choose **one** of the following themes for your application, or propose your own (requires instructor approval):
+Choose **one** of the following themes for your application, or propose your own:

 ### Option 1: Personal Notes Application
 Build a cloud-synced notes app where users can create, organize, and manage text-based notes.